 Chris is a passionate advocate for the potential of technology and the opportunities presented by the 4th Industrial Revolution.
 His interest and expertise is heavily focused on understanding how new technologies can serve us all.
-He is often quoted as saying:

-Technology does not need to be miraculous but it must be sufficient.
+“Technology does not need to be miraculous but it must be sufficient.
 Does it solve a problem?
 Does it enable and include?”Chris Holmes

 Blockchain, Distributed Ledger Technologies

 In November 2017 Chris published a report that calls on the Government to explore how Distributed Ledger Technologies (DLT) can be used for public good.

 “Handled correctly, this technology could have a huge number of potential applications across many different sectors.”Chris Holmes